tarashirvaikar/lab1/README.md

     you can copy the changes into the main (*master*) branch.

 GitHub is a service that hosts Git repositories (where all the versions are stored) online to facilitate collaboration.
-In particular, you will (probably) use GitHub when handing in your homework.
-Thus, you will need a GitHub account, and we will need to know your username:
+We will be using GitHub for partner collaboration, homework submission, and possibly code reviews.

 If you have time remaining, start this interactive [git branching tutorial](http://pcottle.github.io/learnGitBranching/).
 If you run out